-ECOSTRESS land surface temperature data from the ECO_L2_LSTE product over Utah, United States, acquired on October 31, 2022.View full-size image
+ECOSTRESS land surface temperature data from the ECO_L2_LSTE product over California, United States, acquired on November 29, 2022.View full-size image

 The ECOSTRESS Swath Land Surface Temperature and Emissivity Instantaneous L2 Global 70 m (ECO_L2_LSTE) Version 2 data product provides atmospherically corrected land surface temperature and emissivity (LST&E) values derived from five thermal infrared (TIR) bands.
 The ECO_L2_LSTE data product was derived using a physics-based Temperature and Emissivity Separation (TES) algorithm.
 The ECO_L2_LSTE is provided as swath data and has a spatial resolution of 70 meters (m).
 The corresponding ECO_L1B_GEO data product is required to georeference the ECO_L2_LSTE data product.

 The ECO_L2_LSTE Version 2 data product contains layers of LST, emissivity for bands 1 through 5, quality control for LST&E, LST error, emissivity error for bands 1 through 5, wideband emissivity, Precipitable Water Vapor (PWV), cloud mask, and water mask.

 |Spatial Extent||Global (+/- 52 degrees latitude)|

 |SDS Name||Description||Units||Data Type||Fill Value||No Data Value||Valid Range||Scale Factor||Offset|